Breathing Exercises and Techniques

+This type of breathing is also called abdominal breathing.
+Your abdomen should move down when you breathe in.
+It should rise as you breathe out.
 The diaphragm is the main muscle of breathing.
 It’s supposed to do most of the work.
 When you have COPD, the diaphragm doesn’t work as well and muscles in the neck, shoulders and back are used.
 These muscles don’t do much to move your air.
 Training your diaphragm to take over more “work of breathing” can help.

 Diaphragmatic breathing is not as easy to do as pursed-lips breathing.
 It is recommended that you get instruction from a respiratory health care professional or physical therapist experienced in teaching it.

 This technique is best used when you’re feeling rested and relaxed, and while sitting back or lying down.

 - Place one hand on your abdomen.
 Place one hand on your upper chest.

 - As you breathe out, the hand on your abdomen should lower.

 - As you breathe in, the hand on your abdomen should rise.

 - Breathe in through the nose.
 Breathe out slowly through pursed lips.

 - Practice this 2 to 3 times a day for 5 to 10 minutes.
 Start by doing it while lying on your back.
 Then try it while sitting.
 Then try it while standing.
 Finally, try it while doing an activity.